-I just love working with maps, as they are a stylish way of personalising and adding interest to a craft.
+I just love working with maps, as they are a stylish way of personalizing and adding interest to a craft.
 In the past I’ve used them to upcycle some chairs and to add vintage style to a suitcase.
-Decorating and crafting with maps is a great way to pay homage to a favourite destination or a place that you have lived.
+Decorating and crafting with maps is a great way to pay homage to a favorite destination or a place that you have lived.

 As I am now getting well into my Christmas crafting I thought an interesting decoration to make this year would be these 3D Map Stars.
 I have provided you with 2 free Map star printables so you can make your own: A vintage world map and a blank template.
 The blank template enables you to use a map that is special to you for your map star decoration.

 I have also discovered that this is a great teen craft.
 It’s the only craft I’ve been doing that my teenage boys have wanted to join in with.
 I think it’s because it involves maps and math?
 Not sure why.

 What you need to make a 3D Map Star

 - The free templates.
 3D star map template, or if using your own maps, the 3D blank star template.

 - If using your own maps you will need to scan these into your computer first, print and then use this paper to print the blank template onto.
 There are some lovely free downloadable maps at photoshoproadmap.com

 - Heavy paper, I use paper that is 240gsm.
 You will need 4 sheets of A4 per star.